SixArm/mast-cell-help/topics/toxin-exposure/index.md

 # Toxin exposure

 Toxin exposure refers to the contact or ingestion of substances that can be harmful or poisonous to living organisms, including humans.
-Health effects can range from mild to severe, depending on the type and amount of exposure.
+Health effects can range from mild to severe.

 **Common sources**:

-* **Air Pollution**: Particulate matter, ozone, and volatile organic compounds.
+* **Air Pollution**: Particulates, ozone, and volatile organic compounds.

-* **Water Contaminants**: Such as heavy metals (e.g., lead, arsenic) or microbial pathogens.
+* **Water Contaminants**: Heavy metals (e.g. lead) or microbial pathogens.

-* **Agricultural chemicals**: Pesticides and herbicides, when used improperly or in excess.
+* **Agricultural chemicals**: Pesticides and herbicides.

 * **Heavy Metals**: Lead, mercury, and cadmium, often through contaminated food or water.